lsulibraries/ldl2basic_build/Manual_Islandora8_Build.md

 - ```sudo usermod -a -G www-data `whoami` ```
 - ```sudo usermod -a -G `whoami` www-data```

-Log out of the vm (CTL-D) (this is neccessary for group settings to be applied) Log back in
+- Log out of the vm (CTL-D) (this is neccessary for group settings to be applied)

-Double check your shared folder exists
+- Log back in

 - ```ls /mnt/hgfs/shared```

-NOTE

-(if you don't see all the files or try:
+- you should see the shared folders from LSU OneDrive. if you don't see the shared folder, run this command in the vmware cli:
 - ```sudo vmhgfs-fuse .host:/ /mnt/hgfs/ -o allow_other -o uid=1000```

+- execute in the vmware cli after shared folders are connected:
 - ```sh /mnt/hgfs/shared/scratch_2.sh```

-the above command runs the following script (which is tedious to type, there are some copy paste limitations in vmware when using alt-keyboard layouts):
+the above command runs the following script (which is tedious to type):
 - ```sudo apt -y install php8.1 php8.1-cli php8.1-common php8.1-curl php8.1-dev php8.1-gd php8.1-imap php8.1-mbstring php8.1-opcache php8.1-xml php8.1-yaml php8.1-zip libapache2-mod-php8.1 php-pgsql php-redis php-xdebug unzip postgresql```

 Edit the postgresql.conf file starting at line 688

 - ```sudo nano +688 /etc/postgresql/14/main/postgresql.conf```

-(if you don't like nano use a different editor vi/vim/emacs )

 change line 688 from
 >```